siddhartha-gadgil/LeanLion/LeanLion/proved_programs.md

 theme: default
 ---

+# Overview of Proved Programs

+---

-# Lean as a Programming Language
+## Lean as a Programming Language

 Lean is a _dependently typed_, _functional_ programming language: